dylanagreen/kpno-allsky/README.md

 # kpno-allsky

-This is some scripts/software I’m developing based on all-sky images from the kitt-peak observatory.
+This is some scripts/software I’m developing based on all-sky images from the Kitt Peak National Observatory.
 It should probably have version control so I set this up.

 Current dependencies:
 AstroPy
 SciPy
 NumPy
-mayplotlib
+matplotlib
 Requests

 At present: